Flagsmith/flagsmith-cli/README.md

 ## `flagsmith get [ENVIRONMENT]`

-Retrieve flagsmith features from the Flagsmith API and output them to a file.
+Retrieve Flagsmith features from the Flagsmith API and output them to a file.

 ```
 USAGE